Buildings insurance

 Unoccupied properties

 Contact your insurance provider if your home is empty for any length of time.
-If it’s likely to be unoccupied for 30 days or more, then your policy might not be valid and your insurance provider could refuse to pay out if you make a claim.
+If it’s likely to be unoccupied for 30 days or more, your policy might not be valid.
+This means your insurance provider could refuse to pay out if you make a claim.

 See our guide to unoccupied property insurance.